-Dr. Marco Palma and Dr. Luis Ribera elaborate on how the Human Behavior Lab is working towards improving people’s lives through studying the motivations behind the food choices individuals make and developing ways to influence people to make the best nutritional decisions for themselves.
-This study is especially important due to the rise in chronic food-related disease.
+Dr. Marco Palma and Dr. Luis Ribera elaborate on how the Human Behavior Lab works to improve people’s lives through studying the motivations behind the food choices individuals make and developing ways to influence people to make the better nutritional decisions for themselves.
+This study is important due to the rise in chronic food-related disease.

 Dr. Jim Cathey and Dr. Roel Lopez explain how the Natural Resources Institute provides value to critical Texas interests of sustainability, energy, agriculture, and military readiness.
 Because NRI is a collaboration of the Extension Service and Texas A&M AgriLife, they run a very efficient program serving as an example of conservation in action.